rails/rails/guides/source/action_view_overview.md

 # => <option value="#{person.id}">#{person.name}</option>
 ```

-Note: Only the +option+ tags are returned, you have to wrap this call in a regular HTML +select+ tag.
+Note: Only the `option` tags are returned, you have to wrap this call in a regular HTML `select` tag.

 #### select